-If that sounds like you, then car title loans may be one answer to help shore up your financial situation.
+If that sounds like you, then car title loans near you may be one answer to help shore up your financial situation.
 But another is to take a moment and really think about the things you have in your life.
 Here are five things that most of us share and can be happy about this Thanksgiving.

 A supportive family will see you through good times and bad, help you emotionally and sometimes monetarily.
 Even if your family is just a single parent or sibling, having that person always ready to help is invaluable.

 But in the current healthcare market even simple medical procedures can drain your bank account entirely.
 A long-term, chronic condition can literally cost you an arm and a leg.
 This Thanksgiving is a great time to reflect on how your good health effects all your life.